bfix/gospel/README.md

 Install
 -------

-This version (`v1.2.21`) is designed for the Go1.11+ release.
-One of the next version will require Go1.18+ to make use of new language features.
+This version (`v1.2.22`) is designed for the Go1.18+ release to make use of new language features.

 If you only want to use the library in your projects, you don't have to install anything.
-Just include `github.com/bfix/gospel v1.2.21` in your `go.mod` file and do a `go mod tidy`.
+Just include `github.com/bfix/gospel v1.2.22` in your `go.mod` file and do a `go mod tidy`.

 You can install Gospel locally if desired.
 Make sure that your Go environment